 You can also download samples of previous year’s books below.

 Subscribe to the Lenten Program email list

 All our books and CDs have sold out, so we are now making the products available as PDF and MP3 digital downloads for credit card purchases only.
 Remember is a 72-page full colour book (240x170mm) containing short daily reflections (from Ash Wednesday to Easter Sunday) and longer-form Sunday reflections, questions and prayer—perfect for Lenten groups and individual devotional reading.
-Comfort is accompanied by a Triple CD Resource that includes six beautiful responsorial psalms and audio narrations of the Scripture and Sunday reflections.
+Remember is accompanied by a Triple CD Resource that includes six beautiful responsorial psalms and audio narrations of the Scripture and Sunday reflections.
 Get in early for Lent before they all sell out.
 Bulk pricing starts from only $5 per copy!

 Account means the account held at your financial institution from which we are authorised to arrange for funds to be debited.